elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added the user-permissions available pre-defined alerting roles for opensearch.
 - PrometheusBlackboxExporter targets with customized propes added for internal service health-checking.
 - The dex chart has been upgraded from version 0.6.3 to 0.8.1.
 Dex has changed to have two replicas to increase the stability of OpenSearch's authentication.
 A dex ServiceMonitor has also been enabled
+- Self service: User admins are now allowed to add new users to the clusterrole user-view.
+Clusterrole and Clusterrolebinding has been added accordingly.

 ### Fixed
 - Use `master` tag for the grafana-label-enforcer as the previous sha used no longer exist.